duceppemo/selective_primer_finder/README.md

 8. Make sure that the remaining contigs are present in all inclusion genomes
 9. Further filter contigs to only keep the ones with variants conserved in all exclusion genomes (compensate for the fact that the variants are determined using a single exclusion genome)

+*Note* that `selective_primer_finder` is programmed in such a way that it will only keep perfect matches.
+In other words, a kmer needs to be present in ALL inclusion genomes, with no mismatched, and absent from all exclusion genomes.
+It is this extremely sensitive the quality of the genomes used as input and proper assignement of genome to the inclusiosn and exclusion groups.
+Input genomes must be carefully currated to ensure proper results.
+A tool such as `genome_comparator` (https://github.com/duceppemo/genome_comparator) can be really helpful for that purpose.

 ## Installation
 Create and activate a python 3.6 conda virtual environment